-Kente Prestige Cloth (Ghana), early to mid-20th century
+Kente Prestige Cloth (Ghana)

 This is a Kente prestige cloth.
 It is dated early to mid-20th century and we acquired it in 1969.
 Its medium is viscose rayon and its technique is hand-loomed plain weave with discontintuous supplementary weft patterning.
 It is a part of the Textiles department.